abdulshaikh55/agora/README.md

 ## The process
 The process of developing the project is a two-parter.
 In the first part, I developed a CLI Task Manager without a task-based user interface (see [Project Zeta](docs/ProjectZeta.md)).
-This was done to understand the user requirements for the Task Manager TUI, such as:
+This was done to understand the user requirements for the Agora TUI, such as:
 * features of a task manager
 * parameters of data structures
-* necessary vs unnecessary data structures
+* necessary and unnecessary data structures
 * user experience
 * freedom of choice

-Another reason was to understand the system requirements of the TUi, such as:
+Another reason was to understand the system requirements of the TUI, such as:
 * determining the main layout
 * handling file I/O
 * managing errors